J.D., cum laude, Harvard Law School

 B.A., with highest honors, Michigan State University

 Hensel graduated with honors from Harvard Law School and clerked for Judge Orinda Evans of the U.S. District Court for the Northern District of Georgia.
-She practiced labor and employment law with the law firm of Alston & Bird, where she litigated discrimination cases and counseled Fortune 500 companies on compliance with the Americans with Disability Act.
+She practiced labor and employment law with the law firm of Alston & Bird, where she litigated discrimination cases and counseled Fortune 500 companies on compliance with the Americans with Disabilities Act.
 She is a passionate advocate for people with disabilities and serves on the board of directors for several organizations committed to their full inclusion in society.
 You can read her publications by clicking this link.